 Instead of strolling over to Pirate’s Alley as I had intended, I never left the Carousel Bar downstairs.
-I clicked around a full 360 degrees four times, one tall Maker’s for each trip.
+I clicked around a full 360 degrees three times, one tall Maker’s for each trip.
 In the mirror behind the bartender, I kept making eyes at a nice-looking lady with a beauty-shop hairdo and burgundy lipstick.
 Or burGUNdy, since we’re in New Orleans.
 I figured she was a soccer mom down from Laurel.
 Hot to trot in the Big Easy.
 But then her husband arrived, bald and paunchy.
 Not that I’m a prize.
 At least she shot me a wistful parting glance.

 Now I’m back upstairs looking out at the cars crossing the bridge in the distance.
 Sipping on my Maker’s.
 I was stumbling halfway out of the bar before I remembered I could pour my drink into a plastic to-go cup.

 Little stars are moving across the bridge.

 Glad I have the Maker’s even if it’s taken me to a place of despair instead the oblivion I was seeking.
 Granted it’s a luxuriant despair.
 I’m propped up here on the pillows of my king-sized bed.
 I’ve cracked open the window to hear the street sounds.
 Predictably, a little trio is playing 14 floors down on Royal.
 A trumpet, a tuba and a snare.
 “Saint James Infirmary” – appropriate for my mood, but it even sounds French Quarter-happy bouncing up over all the people out to party.